How to Grow and Care for Rubber Tree (Ficus elastica)

 Disease

 Early signs of root rot in rubber trees are yellowing leaves, leaf drop, and wilting.
-It’s important to catch root rot early; otherwise, it can quickly kill your plant.
+It’s important to catch root rot early or it can quickly kill your plant.

 Remove the plant from its container and allow the soil to dry out.
 Clear as much of the infected soil away as possible, bag it, and discard it in the trash.